Who am I?

 All other alternatives have failed – and will fail.
 Socialism, colonial bureaucracies, communalism: none can succeed.
 Other alternative efforts – including those of Baba Ramdev (or even JP of Lok Satta), that don’t focus SOLELY on increasing freedom (subject to accountability) – could well create more problems for India than they (may) solve.

-It is therefore in your interest to join hands with me – with the Freedom Team of India, where leaders who will offer India a truly modern governance system are now assembling.
-Please support FTI in every way that you can.
+It is therefore in your interest to join hands with me – with the Swarna Bharat Party, whose leaders offer India a truly modern governance system.
+Please support SBP in every way that you can.

 More about me